Why Image Resizing is Important

 These problems arise most often when you send images as email attachments, add

-them to web pages or upload them to eBay.
+them to web pages or upload them to a web site such as eBay.

 If you post images to photo sharing web sites, you'll